tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 * [query.sql](Activities/03-Stu_Creating_Tables/Solved/query.sql)

-Create a new database named `first_db` in pgAdmin.
+Create a new database named `state_info` in pgAdmin.
 Then use the the schema.sql and seed.sql files to create and populate the `states` table.
 Use the query.sql file to walk through the correct queries.

 * To create a new table, specify the data type for each column.